authts/sample-keycloak-react-oidc-context/README.md

 ## Seeded data

 The `db/init` folder contains SQL files which are mounted into the Postgres container and run on startup.
-It does minimal customization of the `master` realm:
+It customizes of the `master` realm:

 ### Clients